work2win/springboot-art/README.md

 **@SpringBootApplication** entry point of spring boot application.
 **@EnableAutoConfiguration** enables auto configuration.
 **@ComponentScan** automatically scans the component.
+**@Controller** is used to mark classes as Spring MVC Controller. **@RestController** annotation is a special controller used in RESTful Web services, and it's the combination of @Controller and @ResponseBody annotation.
+It is a specialized version of @Component annotation.** @Component** is an annotation that allows Spring to detect our custom beans automatically.
+In other words, without having to write any explicit code, Spring will: Scan our application for classes annotated with @Component.
+Instantiate them and inject any specified dependencies into them.
 # springboot-art
  spring boot